 3/4 Class: Ages Three to Four

-Day Program for Young Children
+Program for Young Children ages 3/4

-CSG offers a day program within our private school for our young learners.
 In the 3 /4 class, girls develop a deeper sense of self, as well as a sense of school community.
 Together with parents, our teachers provide children with opportunities to progress in all areas including social emotional, language, fine and gross motor, mathematics, science and social studies.
 Throughout the day, natural opportunities encourage girls to become independent.
 The girls are encouraged to verbally express their needs, ideas and opinions, participate in conversations, listen, ask questions and share in front a group.
 Girls in the day care program remain with the same teachers for two years to allow the teachers and girls to begin their second year with an established home/school relationship.

 - Social Emotional Development